HafssaRaoui/k8s-monitoring-app/README.md

 ![Screenshot from 2025-04-03 12-09-26](https://github.com/user-attachments/assets/daf16644-4b98-458c-8883-8d95c48159ce) \
 Try to refresh the browser , the values will change since the measurement is done on real time

-## Step2 : Dockerize the application
+## Step 2: Dockerize the application

 What we will do is build the image of our application , and test its accessibility as a container .